 Many allopathic and osteopathic schools continue to require Organic Chemistry II (CHEM 314/318).

-Some schools require college math and others require one or two semesters of calculus or one semester of calculus and one semester of statistics.
+Some schools require college math while others require one or two semesters of calculus or one semester of calculus and one semester of statistics.
 Very few require two semesters of calculus.

 Additionally, some schools require two semesters of English.

 Schools vary as to whether they will accept Advanced Placement, community college or online coursework to meet prerequisites.